arfai1213/AWS-SOA-C02/README.md

         - setup AWS Config Rules to ensure EC2 instances launched in a particular VPC are properly tagged
         - make sure that every instance is associated with at least one security group
         - check to make sure that port 22 is not open is any production security group
+    - `rds-multi-az-support` to check whether high availability is enabled for RDS DB instance
+- Change-triggered rule
+    - is executed when AWS Config records a configuration change for any of the resource specified
+    - AWS Config run the evaluation when it detects a change to a resource that matches the rule s scope.
+- Periodic rule
+    - is triggered at a specified frequency, e.g. 1hr, 3hr, 6hr, 12hr or 24hrs.
+- Custom rules
+    - is used for to evaluate additional resources that AWS Config doesn't record
+- Charging for:
+    1. number of configuration items recorded
+    1. number of active AWS Config rule evaluations
+    1. number of conformance pack evaluations

 ### Configuration **Items**
 - Point-in-time attributes of resource